Pushword/Pushword/packages/docs/content/roadmap.md

 ## TODO before v1

--   Micro données
+-   search for all "todo" in the code : move them here or fix them
 -   release de sonata 4
--   Issue : User Password Edit don't work from admin
+-   implement **SonataUserBlundle** (see user_block.html.twig), wait for https://github.com/sonata-project/SonataUserBundle/pull/1256
 -   manage date i18n a better way than randomly (document the process)
--   pushword doc design + (re)launch twitter (https://twitter.com/PushwordCMS) + dev.piedweb.com

 ## Soon

+-   test fresh install
+-   **Core** : ImageManger - make optimizer bin path configurable
+-   **Core** on login success, redirect to previous route (see UserAuthenticator)
+-   **Core** : use autowire and autoconfigure per default and remove useless lines
+-   Simplify request to external service with one pipe (toward Guzzle)
 -   **pagination** : tester & documenter
 -   **Block editor** : édition avancée (template notamment dans pages, prose/unprise)
 -   **Prose/Unprose** : Avoid empty prose div : (see two block unprose one after the other)
 -   **clickable**
 -   associé un champ vidéo à l'image d'en-tête (plugin !)
--   **Page Scanner** : add <!-- page-scanner-ignore: what to ignore --> ou plutôt dans othersParameters !!
+-   **Page Scanner** : add <!-- page-scanner-ignore: what to ignore --> ou plutôt dans othersParameters
--   **New** API
+-   API ?!
+-   **Page Scanner** check redirection
+-   **Page Scanner** Check there is no translation with the same language than current page
--   **eCommerce** bridge with sylius (or réciproque)
+-   **eCommerce** bridge with sylius
--   **Admin** : extend parameters and events to filters and form for all admin (will permit extension)
+-   **Admin** : extend parameters and events to _filters_ and _lister_ will permit extension)
--   **Extend** : Partially implemented in core.
-May added test and form field in admin ?
--   Schema.org dans le backend d'une page
 -   **Static**: copy only used media in public
 -   **FacebookManager** : post from facebook
 -   **Flat**: Transform markdown link to page link (useful for navigate in docs from editor)